 Q. HOW DO I FIND OUT ABOUT OBTAINING COURSE CREDIT?

-Talk with your career counselor/Liaison at the WKU Career Services Center, your academic advisor or the faculty member listed as teaching the internship co-op course within your academic major for information about course credit.
+Come and visit with us in the Center for Career and Professional Development (located in DSU 2001), your academic advisor or the faculty member listed as teaching the internship co-op course within your academic major for information about course credit.

 Q: I CAN'T GET COURSE CREDIT THROUGH MY MAJOR, WHAT SHOULD I DO?

-If course credit is not an option, the Career Services Center offers a non-credit, non-graded Co-op 200 course, which allows a student to maintain his/her full-time status while participating in an experiential education work experience such as an internship, co-op, practicum or curricular practical training.
+If course credit is not an option, the Center for Career and Professional Development offers a non-credit, non-graded Co-op 200 course, which allows a student to maintain his/her full-time status while participating in a an internship, co-op, practicum or curricular practical training.
+While this section has been heavily focused on co-op/internships, practicums and curricular practical training (CPT for international students) are relevant work experiences as well.
+For CPT related work experience, it is important you meet with your academic advisor in International Student and Scholar Services in advance of coming by the Center for Career and Professional Development.
+Additional information which includes ISSS' website is listed below.
 Co-op 200 is billed as a 1- hour (non-credit/non-graded) course.
 If you have questions about student billing or fees, please contact the Office of Billings and Receivables.
-Phone 270.745.6381 or 270.745.5370 or email: email@example.com.
+Phone 270.745.6381 or 270.745.5370 or email: firstname.lastname@example.org.

 Q: I HAVE AN INTERNSHIP/CO-OP OFFER, WHAT DO I NEED TO DO?

-Meet with your career counselor to obtain the internship paperwork packet (required).
+Stop by our office to obtain the co-op/internship paperwork packet (required).
 If getting course credit you'll also need to meet with your academic advisor or faculty member to get enrolled in the course and learn about course requirements.
-Obtaining course credit is highly encouraged, but is not required.

 Q: WHO IS ELIGIBLE FOR INTERNSHIP/CO-OPS?

-To participate in an internship/co-op, students should be pursuing a degree, be enrolled on a full-time basis, and be in good academic standing at WKU.
+To participate in an internship/co-op, students should be pursuing a degree, be enrolled on a full-time basis, have met any prerequisites, and be in good academic standing at WKU.